ka4ep/Lexical.Localization/docs/ILine/README.md

 ```

 # Hints
+Hints are line parts that can be appended from localization file as well as from *ILine*.

 <b>.StringFormat(<i>IStringFormat</i>)</b> and <b>.StringFormat(<i>string</i>)</b> add a string format, that determines the way the consequtive "String" parameters are parsed.

 ```csharp